-by kayemnic about 7 years ago
+by kayemnic over 7 years ago

 Absent.
 The roots were absent but you could still see them.
 When you burn a stump, you often end up with a chunk of its heart that doesn't turn to ash.
 The interesting thing is how the fire always seems to follow the roots, no matter how deep they go, burning away every trace of them.
 Sometimes, even a year later, a fire can rekindle from deep in the earth where it was banked in some hidden location.
 Looking down from above, you can see the faithful reproduction of the root system only it's just air.
 Hollows that disappear into the ground.
 Holding the shape of what used to live there.
 Faithfully mimicking the form of the living organism that, let's face it, was only using the ground as support and to pull nutrients and moisture to sustain itself.